tarsil/saffier/docs/queries.md

 users = await User.query.filter(id__in=[1, 2, 3])
 ```

-#### SQL Alchemy style
+#### SQLAlchemy style

-Since Saffier uses SQL Alchemy core, it is also possible to do queries in SQL Alchemy style.
+Since Saffier uses SQLAlchemy core, it is also possible to do queries in SQLAlchemy style.
 The filter accepts also those.

 ##### Example